lucasrngl/lucasrngl/README.md

 Passionate about programming and problem solver.
 Computer Science student focused on back-end development.

-- 🐍 My main stack is Python, Django, Flask, PostgreSQL, MongoDB, GCP, Git
+- 🛠️ My main stack is Java, Spring, SQL Server, PostgreSQL, GCP, Git

-- 🛠️ I also like a lot to developing with Java and Spring
+- 🐍 I also like to develop with Python

 - 👀 I'm very interested in Web3, Blockchain, etc.